 Presently combined with the Indian state of diverse Karnataka in 1956, Kodagu or Coorg was under the rule of British Colonizers before the eventual merging.
 The city's establishment dates back to the ancient 9th century while Haleri Rajas has been a prominent owner of the city for a considerable period as well.

-Bhagamandala About Bhagamandala Out of the rare and most worshipped pilgrim spots of...View details
+About Bhagamandala - Out of the rare and most worshipped pilgrim spots of the...View details

 About Cauvery Nisargadhama The scenic site is a popular tourist place in Coorg...View details

-Dubare Elephant Camp Major Attractions of Dubare Elephant camp Basically, the...View details
+Major Attractions of Dubare Elephant camp Basically, the spectacular and extremely...View details